fxm90/MapWidgetExample/README.md

 **Note:** As a `UIViewRepresentable` is not supported in widgets, Apple's recommendation for displaying maps inside widgets is to use a [`MKMapSnapshotter`](https://developer.apple.com/documentation/mapkit/mkmapsnapshotter).

 ## How to use
 📲 Clone the repository and run `pod install` in the terminal to install the dependencies.
-Afterwards run the application and add the `MapWidgetExample` to your home screen.
+Afterwards run the example application, allow access to location data and add the widget named `MapWidgetExample` to your home screen.

 ## Widget
 🧪 All code for the widget lives inside the folder `MapWidget`.
 The corresponding application code inside the folder `MapWidgetExample` does not contain any logic.